Anomalous spectral lines and relic quantum nonequilibrium: Modeling a telescope x-/ -ray photon detector

-We may base such a model on the de Broglie-Bohm pilot-wave description of standard von Neumann measurements \cite{B52b}.
-For the case of the measurement of an observable $\mathcal{A}$ with a discrete and non-degenerate spectrum, a system with wave function $\psi(q)$ is coupled to a pointer with wave function $\phi(y)$ via an interaction Hamiltonian
+For the measurement of an observable $\mathcal{A}$ with a discrete and nondegenerate spectrum, a standard deBB measurement proceeds as follows.
+A system with wave function $\psi(q)$ is coupled to a pointer with wave function $\phi(y)$.
+A commonly used interaction Hamiltonian is

-where $p_y$ is the conjugate momentum operator of the pointer.
-The coupling constant $g$ is taken to be zero prior to the measurement which begins at $t=0$.
-Thereafter $g$ is taken to be large enough to ensure that the subsequent evolution is dominated by the interaction Hamiltonian.
+where $p_y$ is the conjugate momentum operator of the pointer and $g$ is a coupling constant.
+The measurement process is taken to begin at $t=0$ and, prior to this, the coupling constant $g$ is taken to be 0.
+Thereafter, $g$ is taken to be large enough to ensure that the subsequent evolution is dominated by the interaction Hamiltonian.
 With this stipulation, the Schr\"{o}dinger equation takes the simple form

-Then, since we have assumed the spectrum of $\mathcal{A}$ to be discrete and non-degenerate, we may decompose the system wave function as $\psi(q)=\sum_{n}c_n\psi_n(q)$, with $\psi_n(q)$ and $a_n$ denoting the respective eigenstates and corresponding eigenvalues of $\mathcal{A}$.
+for the duration of the measurement.
+Since the spectrum of $\mathcal{A}$ is assumed discrete and nondegenerate, the system wave function may be decomposed as $\psi(q)=\sum_{n}c_n\psi_n(q)$, where $c_n$ are arbitrary coefficients and $\psi_n(q)$ are eigenstates of $\mathcal{A}$ with the eigenvalues $a_n$.
 The system evolves as

-and the outcome probability of the experiment is determined by the effective distribution of the pointer $y$--the marginal Born distribution (hereby called the measured distribution), $\rho_{\text{meas}}(y):=\int |\Psi(q,y)|^2dq$.
-Initially the different components of the summation \eqref{eq:evo} overlap in the configuration space, producing interference in the measured distribution.
-Over the course of the measurement however, the different components travel within the configuration space in the direction of increasing pointer coordinate $y$.
-Each component travels at a speed proportional to its eigenvalue $a_n$.
-Consequently, if we prepare the pointer in some reasonably compact state (perhaps a Gaussian as we shall do later), then after some sufficient time (deemed the duration of the measurement), the different components of the summation will have separated.
-The measured distribution produced,
+The outcome probability of the experiment is determined by the effective distribution of the pointer $y$, the marginal Born distribution (hereby called the measured distribution), $\rho_{\text{meas}}(y):=\int |\Psi(q,y)|^2dq$.
+Initially the different terms in the sum \eqref{eq:evo} overlap in configuration space, producing interference in the measured distribution.
+Over time each component moves at a speed proportional to its eigenvalue $a_n$.
+If the pointer is prepared in a localized state (perhaps a Gaussian), then after a sufficient time (deemed the duration of the measurement) the measured distribution becomes a sum of nonoverlapping terms,

+and no longer exhibits interference.
+Hence, at the end of each measurement, the pointer is found in one of a number of disjoint regions that correspond to the nonoverlapping terms in Eq.\ \eqref{disjoint}.
+In the absence of quantum nonequilibrium, there is a $|c_m|^2$ chance of finding the pointer in the $m$th region.
+If a single measurement concludes with the pointer in the $m$th region, this implies a measurement outcome of the corresponding eigenvalue, $a_m$.
+The discrete spectrum, $|c_n|^2$, may then be reconstructed by repeated measurements over an ensemble.